How is REACH Structured?

 Q: What roles are you hiring for?

-A: Our available roles differ by cohort.
-In general, we have Software Engineering (Backend, Frontend, Mobile, etc.), Data Science / Machine Learning, and other roles (User Experience Researcher, Technical Program Manager, Cyber Security).
-Please check our job description section.
+A: Our available roles vary from cohort to cohort.
+Generally, we have encompassed roles such as Software Engineering (Backend, Frontend, Mobile, etc.), Data Science, Artificial Intelligence / Machine Learning, and other roles including User Experience Researcher, Technical Program Manager, and Cyber Security.
+To access the most up-to-date roles being offered, please refer to the "Apprentieship Roles- Early 2024 Cohort" section.

 Q: Is relocation offered?